 Adder

-Adders live in the lowlands, as well as in the high mountains up to altitudes of 3000 metres.
+Adders live in the lowlands as well as in the high mountains up to altitudes of 3000 metres.
 A real challenge for a heat-loving reptile!
-The adder is stocky, the head is only slightly set off from the body.
+The adder is stocky, the head is only slightly separated from the body.
 However, the slit-shaped, vertical pupils are typical of vipers.
-Adaptations to their cool habitats are the often dark colouring (northern vipers), the ribs that can be spread apart to absorb more heat from the sun, and ovoviviparity.
-This means that adders are “viviparous”.
-The females incubate the eggs in their bodies and the young vipers are born at the end of August – October.
-With the first frosts, the adders crawl into hiding and fall into a cold rigidity lasting up to 8 months during the winter.
-Adders are shy and only bite when they feel extremely threatened.
+Adaptations to their cool habitats are the often dark colouring (hell viper), the ribs that can be spread apart in order to absorb more heat from the sun, and ovoviviparity.
+This means that adders are "viviparous".
+The females incubate the eggs in their bodies and the young vipers are born at the end of August - October.
+With the first frosts, the adders crawl into hiding and fall into a cold torpor lasting up to 8 months during the winter.
+Adders are shy and only bite when extremely threatened.
 Although their bite is painful, it is hardly life-threatening for a healthy adult.
-Their poison can be more harmful for allergy sufferers, children or the elderly.
+Their venom can be more dangerous for allergy sufferers, children or the elderly.

-- During the mating season, male adders engage in non-lethal fights.
-These are fights in which animals do not seriously injure each other.
-In the case of the common adder, the aim is to push the opponent to the ground with the front body pointing upwards.
+- During the mating season, male adders engage in so-called comment fights.
+These are fights in which the animals do not seriously injure each other.
+In the case of adders, the aim is to push the opponent to the ground with their front body pointing upwards.

 Vipera berus